iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/termination.md

 {}
 ```

-### Problem Reports

-TODO

 ## Considerations

 This section is non-normative.

-- Which party terminates a connection depends on the application, but is usually the same as the one that initiated it following a successful interaction.
+- Which party terminates a connection depends on the application, but is usually the same as the one that initiated it following a successful interaction to achieve.
 - Any party may terminate a connection at any time, even during a protocol.
-- A termination message indicates a graceful end to a connection, the underlying transport layer connection may terminate without this message.
-Implementors should implement reasonable timeouts and reconnection capabilities in the latter case.
+- A termination message indicates a graceful end to a connection but the underlying transport layer connection could terminate without this message.
+Implementors should implement reasonable timeouts and reconnection capabilities.

 ## Related Work

 - Aries Hyperledger: https://github.com/hyperledger/aries-rfcs/blob/main/features/0030-sync-connection/abandon-connection-protocol/README.md

-## Further Reading

-TODO